Over half a million Texans are still under boil water advisories a week after a winter storm brutalized the South

 Griddy, which connects customers directly to the wholesale electricity market for a monthly fee, has faced scrutiny and even lawsuits after customers faced very large bills in the wake of the statewide winter storm and power outages.

 Griddy previously said that it is seeking relief from Texas utility regulators and is "committed to crediting customers for any relief, dollar-for-dollar."
-The company has attempted to cast blame on Texas' utility regulator, Public Utility Commission of Texas (PUCT) for setting the electricity price at $9 per kilowatt hour.
+The company has attempted to cast blame on Texas' utility regulator, Public Utility Commission of Texas (PUCT) for setting the electricity p